 The J.D. program at SLU LAW offers extensive courses and personalized interaction with nationally recognized professors.
-Students are directly exposed to practicing attorneys and clients through professional skills courses, the Legal Clinics and externship programs.
-Guest speakers who have diverse legal backgrounds and career experience - ranging from federal and state judges to partners, associates and corporate executives - provide students with a real-world approach to learning.
-By the time students enter the work force, they will have experienced a variety of opportunities throughout their academic career.
-More information
+Students are directly exposed to practicing attorneys and clients through professional skills courses, legal clinics and externship programs.
+Guest speakers with diverse legal backgrounds and career experiences — ranging from federal and state judges to partners, associates and corporate executives — provide students with a real-world approach to learning.
+By the time students enter the workforce, they will have experienced a variety of opportunities throughout their academic careers.

 Two-Year J.D. for Foreign Lawyers

-The Two-Year J.D. for Foreign Lawyers at SLU LAW is a 61 credit hour, full-time program for lawyers who have completed their first law degree in a foreign jurisdiction and would like to enhance their ability to engage in a global law practice by earning a U.S. law degree.
-The program is designed to be completed in four semesters and allows graduates of the program to sit for the bar in any U.S. state.
-More information
+The Two-Year J.D. for Foreign Lawyers at SLU LAW is a 61-credit-hour, full-time program for lawyers who have completed their first law degree in a foreign jurisdiction and would like to enhance their ability to engage in global law practice by earning a U.S. law degree.
+The program is designed to be completed in four semesters and allows graduates to sit for the bar in any U.S. state.

-The dual degree student must meet the admissions criteria for both the School of Law and the school from which the doctoral or master's degree is sought.
+The dual-degree student must meet the admissions criteria for both the School of Law and the school from which the doctoral or master's degree is sought.
 Application for both should be made either at the same time or during the student's first year of enrollment in the School of Law.
-Dual degree students are required to complete a minimum of 82 hours in the School of Law.
+Dual-degree students must complete at least 82 hours in the School of Law.

 - Juris Doctor and Doctor of Philosophy in Health Care Ethics

 - Juris Doctor and Master of Accounting